TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Abstract

 \section{Abstract}

-While recurrent neural networks (RNNs) demonstrate outstanding capabilities in future video frame prediction, they model dynamics in a discrete time space and sequentially go through all frames until the desired future temporal step is reached.
+While recurrent neural networks (RNNs) demonstrate outstanding capabilities for future video frame prediction, they model dynamics in a discrete time space, i.e., they predict the frames sequentially with a fixed temporal step.
 RNNs are therefore prone to accumulate the error as the number of future frames increases.
-In contrast, partial differential equations (PDEs) model physical phenomena like dynamics in continuous time space, however, current PDE-based approaches discretize the PDEs using e.g., the forward Euler method.
-In this work, we therefore propose to approximate the motion in a video by a continuous function using the Taylor series.
-To this end, we introduce TayloSwiftNet, a novel convolutional neural network that learns to estimate the higher order terms of the Taylor series for a given input video.
-TayloSwiftNet can swiftly predict any desired future frame in just one forward pass and change the temporal resolution on-the-fly.
+In contrast, partial differential equations (PDEs) model physical phenomena like dynamics in a continuous time space.
+However, the estimated PDE for frame forecasting needs to be numerically solved, which is done by discretization of the PDE and diminishes most of the advantages compared to discrete models.
+In this work, we, therefore, propose to approximate the motion in a video by a continuous function using the Taylor series.
+To this end, we introduce TaylorSwiftNet, a novel convolutional neural network that learns to estimate the higher order terms of the Taylor series for a given input video.
+TaylorSwiftNet can swiftly predict future frames in parallel and it allows to change the temporal resolution of the forecast frames on-the-fly.
 The experimental results on various datasets demonstrate the superiority of our model.